 The serial interface can freely be programmed by the user.
 Efficient script-commands for sending and receiving data are available; just to mention some possibilities: such as waiting with timeout for a character, waiting for a fixed number of characters or also sending and receiving data in the Modbus RTU.
-A reference to these commands is offered in the online documentation for the Protocol Developer as well as in the instruction manual for the Protocol Developer.
+A reference to these commands is offered in the online documentation for the Protocol Developer.